Decide what goods a retail store will sell, and how they will be marketed.

 Your job isn’t just business and many Managers are very close to their clients—some stars even enlist their parents to be their Managers.
 In fact, thinking of yourself as a parent can describe some of your duties.
 You hold the dubious honor of helping your clients with both the business and social aspects of their lives, like ending relationships or solving drugs issues, and generally serve as support for them during both good and bad times.

-You need lots patience for this job as some celebrities earn their diva titles, and the world of Hollywood can be a crazy place, turning even normal people into demanding messes.
+You need lots patience for this job as some celebrities earn their diva titles.
+(Plus, the world of Hollywood can be a crazy place, turning even normal people into demanding messes!)
+But at the end of the day, you’re in charge of making your clients as successful as possible.